functional-promises/functional-promises/docs-source/source/index.html.md

   })
 ```

+Use to get a single key's value from an object.

+Returns the key value.

 ## `FP.set(keyName, value)`

-Use to set a single key's value on an object.

-Returns the **modified object.**

-> A common use-case includes dropping passwords or tokens.

 ```javascript
 FP.resolve({username: 'dan', password: 'sekret'})